 The "Apps" dialog provides fast access to all available applications, for example, to serial protocols, frequency response analysis or file browser.

-- ► To open the "Apps" dialog: - Open "Menu" > "Apps".
+- ► To open the "Apps" dialog:

+- Open "Menu" > "Apps".

+- Press the III [Apps] key on the front panel.

 4.4 Working with waveforms